NAC Member Selection Criteria

 - Fall Conference held in September.

 - Attract, develop, and place.
-Assist the Marriott School by helping attract top students, developing their professional skills, and placing them with employers.
+Assist the BYU Marriott School of Business by helping attract top students, developing their professional skills, and placing them with employers.

 NAC Terms of Service